Post-Traumatic Stress Disorder, Adult

 PTSD is diagnosed through an assessment by a mental health professional.
 You will be asked questions about your symptoms.

-If you have other mental health concerns, these conditions will also be treated.
+If you have other mental health problems, these can also be treated.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.